danog/MadelineProtoDocs/docs/API_docs/constructors/secureValueErrorData.md

 ---
-title: secureValueErrorData
+title: "secureValueErrorData"
-description: Represents an issue in one of the data fields that was provided by the user.
-The error is considered resolved when the field's value changes.
+description: "Represents an issue in one of the data fields that was provided by the user.
+The error is considered resolved when the field's value changes."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: secureValueErrorData